How it works.

 - Recovery for Life Journal work, which offers participants a forum to get what they are thinking and feeling down on paper in the form of self-reflection, and allow My First Year of Recovery Specialists the opportunity to offer increased connection and emotional support

 - Access to a library of audio, video and interactive materials so participants can stay connected to the treatment experience; the library contains materials that participants more than likely heard and saw while in treatment, but now they can process those materials in a different way than when they were in treatment

 - Potential participation in Caron’s Breakthrough Program – a five-day program to help adults overcome obstacles that have blocked their efforts to develop healthier relationships, positive connections and emotional stability.

 My First Year of Recovery is a valuable tool and service for an individual and family to achieve and sustain a healthy, sober lifestyle.
 It is; however, not a substitute for continued treatment or a sponsor.
 My First Year, in conjunction with other continuing care components, creates a team approach to early recovery; involving the family, a patient’s outpatient therapist and work when appropriate.
 The program serves as a bridge connecting all components of care together and providing a constant stream of support as one moves through different phases of their early recovery.

 Five years of data collected from participants who completed the My First Year of Recovery program have shown extraordinary results.

-- 68% of random urinalyses are completed with 94% testing negative for alcohol and drugs.3
+- 68% of random urinalyses are completed with 93% testing negative for alcohol and drugs.2

-- 81% of participants who completed the program continue to attend on-going outpatient treatment and are working a recovery program.1
+- 45.6% of participants who completed the program continue to attend on-going outpatient treatment.1

-- 93.7% of participants attend 12-step meetings and 86.7% had secured a sponsor following the completion of the program.1
+- 82.9% of participants attend 12-step meetings following the completion of the program.1

-3CSS, Inc. through Quest Labs.
-Caron's MyFYR program, participants, data as of April 2017.
+2CSS, Inc. through Quest Labs.
+Caron's MyFYR program, participants, data as of March 2018.